Carry On My Way

-Carry On My Way is Japanese J-pop girlband Speed's third and final album following their first album, Starting Over, and their second album, Rise.
-This album was released on December 22, 1999.
+Carry On My Way is Japanese J-pop girlband Speed's third album following their first two, Starting Over, and Rise.
+The record was released on December 22, 1999 and marked the band's final album until 2003's Bridge.
 It contains hit singles such as "Precious Time", "Breakin' Out to the Morning" and "Long Way Home".
-The album sold 1.5 million copies and successfully hit the top position of the Oricon chart in the first week of the millennium (2000).
+Carry On My Way sold 1.5 million copies and successfully hit the top position of the Oricon chart in the first week of 2000.